imixs/imixs-workflow/src/site/markdown/index.md

 <img src="./images/bpmn-example01.png"  />

 This type of modeling is also known as event-driven modeling.
 You can find more examples in the section "[How to Model](.//modelling/howto.html)".
+To install Imixs-BPMN see the [installation guide](./modelling/install.html).

-## The Actors
+## Imixs Microservice

+Imixs-Workflow provides a Rest Service API and can be run as a service in a microservice architecture.
+In this architectural style the workflow engine can be bound to any existing business application, independent from the technology behind.
+Business logic can be changed without changing a single line of code.

+The [Imixs-Microservice project](https://github.com/imixs/imixs-microservice) provides a Docker Containerj.
+You can start a Imixs-Workflow instance with one single command.

+## Human Centric Workflow

 Imixs-Workflow is supporting human skills, activities and relieves collaboration in a task-oriented manner.
 Each process instance can be assigned to different actors.